-She emphasized that the goal of the attackers is to obtain an authentication code from SMS, which allows opening access to the personal account on the "Gosuslugi" portal.
+She emphasized that the goal of the attackers is to obtain an authentication code from an SMS, which allows access to the personal account on the "Gosuslugi" portal.
 The expert reminded that under no circumstances should the code from the message be transmitted.

-It's like the keys to your apartment – after all, no one will give them to some stranger, no matter what he says.
+This is like the keys to your apartment – after all, no one will give them to some stranger, no matter what he says.

 Khrapunova also noted that insurance companies independently make changes to policies, and old policies on the "Gosuslugi" portal are updated automatically.

-Read also on the topic:
+Read more on the topic:

-"Mammoth" Fraud Scheme Uncovered in Russia
+The "Mammoth" Fraud Scheme Uncovered in Russia

 Multi-Stage Fraud Scheme in Russia: How Attackers Steal Money Using "Gosuslugi"